ForwardFinancing/ach_client/README.md

 Each provider has its own namespace.
 For all of the example code, you must replace `Provider` with a provider you want to use.

-For example, `AchClient::Provider::AchBatch` might become `AchClient::AchWorks::SiliconValleyBank`
+For example, `AchClient::Provider::AchBatch` might become `AchClient::AchWorks::AchBatch`

 ## Individual ACH transactions